anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 September 27, 2021
 {date}

-When we started collecting applications for the [AnyCable PRO][pro] early access program back in July, we asked respondents to share the way they use _cables_ and which features they would like us to provide out of the box.
+When we started collecting applications for the [AnyCable PRO][pro] early access program back in July, we asked respondents to share how they use _cables_ and which features they would like us to provide out of the box.
 Analyzing these responses led to the development of two new PRO features, [JWT identification][jwt-id-docs] and [signed streams support][signed-streams-docs].
 They might seem unrelated to each other at first glance, but when used together, they have the potential to bring about a huge performance boost.
 Continue reading to learn more!
 {intro}

 <div class="divider"></div>

 ## Dealing with authentication

-Amongst all the asked about features, one of the leading requests was a "token-based authentication".
+Amongst all the requested features, one of the leading requests was a "token-based authentication".
 Most Action Cable applications rely on cookies as an authentication mechanism (either directly or via sessions).
 The main benefit of cookie-based authentication is simplicity–it just works.
 However, there are some drawbacks:

 - Authenticating non-web clients (e.g., mobile apps) is becoming cumbersome.
-- Rails API-only apps usually do not use cookies for web clients authentication as well (they use tokens).
+- Rails API-only apps usually do not use cookies for web clients authentication (they use tokens).
 - WebSockets do not offer CORS support and, thus, are **vulnerable to cross-site request forgery** (or [cross-site WebSocket hijacking][cross-site-ws-hijack]).

 Using tokens could certainly help us solve these problems–but what's the catch?
 Well, we'd have to build everything ourselves, both the server and the client side (and good luck actually finding a library or gem which makes this process easier instead of harder).